DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-mac.md

 # Xdebug on Mac

-To debug php applications with PHP Tools for Visual Studio Code, it is necessary to install and enable Xdebug extension.
+To debug PHP applications with PHP Tools for Visual Studio Code, it is necessary to install and enable Xdebug extension.

 There are multiple ways how to install Xdebug on macOS:
  - Compile it from the source code.
 We have prepared the detailed step-by-step tutorial how to do that.
 Please continue [here](https://blog.devsense.com/2019/how-to-install-xdebug-for-phptools-for-vscode-on-mac)